 All that changed on Aug.
 24, 2018, when MGM Springfield opened its doors to the public.

 In anticipation of its opening, MGM Springfield ran a bevy of ads across all sorts of media platforms to stir up excitement.
 While the ads sure did their job–MGM Springfield had a massive opening weekend–they also stirred up something that isn’t as fun.

 Problem gaming rates rise in Massachusetts

 As the ads for MGM Springfield continued to make their rounds, the Massachusetts Gaming Commission noticed a dangerous trend.
-They saw a “significant increase” in the number of people with gambling problems at the release of the ads in Massachusetts.
+They saw a “significant increase” in the number of people with gambling problems in Massachusetts at the release of the ads.
 Relapse also became an issue.

 “That increased publicity and media attention about gambling aligned with those elevated rates of problem gambling, indicating that those relapses in problem gambling were not likely due to the physical availability to gamble — because the casino was not open — but rather due to the increased publicity and media attention in advance of the opening of the casino,” Research Manager Marie-Claire Flores Pajot said, referencing a finding of a six-year study of problem gambling in Massachusetts.

 This rise in problem gaming around the same time as commercials began to air for the new casino opened up a discussion that many felt was overdue.